CaptCayde/CaptCayde.github.io/_posts/2020-06-30-Dose-Tracker.markdown

 tags: [Concept Design]
 image: Dose-Tracker/dosetrackerhero.png
 ---
-### Concept design
+### Concept Design

-Dose tracker is a concept design aimed at assisting users with when and if they have taken their meds.
+Dose Tracker is a concept design aimed at assisting people with taking medications and/or vitamins to track when and if they have been taken.

 ![Intro-pic](/images/Dose-Tracker/dosetrackerhero.png)